Top 10 most romantic gardens for Valentine's Day

 Humphry Repton, the great 18th-century landscaper, worked at Endsleigh and in the valley to the west of the house you catch the essence of his genius.
 Water charges under paths, tips down rock faces and meanders obediently along leats.
 ‘Of all picturesque subjects there is none so interesting as Water in rapid motion,’ he wrote.
 Endsleigh has a quality that is increasingly difficult to find in a garden: romance and a strong spirit of place.
-In 2014 the garden opens for the first time for the National Gardens Scheme.

 Milton Abbot, Tavistock, Devon PL19 0PQ